 - Defense of False Claims Act cases and government suspension and debarment proceedings

-Patrick serves as a member of Blank Rome's Executive Committee and Partner Board, and previously served as the firm's Chief Operating Officer.
+Patrick serves as an ex-officio member of Blank Rome’s Executive Committee and previously served as the firm’s Chief Operating Officer.
 Before joining Blank Rome via a merger in 2003, he was the managing director of Dyer Ellis & Joseph, P.C., and the head of that firm’s environmental and litigation practices.

 Patrick is involved with a number of local charitable groups, including the DC Greys and Youth Apostles ministry.
 He also represents a number of non-profit organizations on a pro bono basis, including the Joey Pizzano Memorial Fund.